Possibility of hypothetical stable micro black hole production at future 100 TeV collider: Production of gravitationally bound black holes

 At the present moment we will assume that the black holes are neutral.
 Neutral black holes will slow down inside the Earth due to the accretion and gravitational scattering.
 This process was in detail studied in \cite{Giddings:2008gr}, where the maximum speed for a black hole to be still trapped inside the Earth was calculated.
 In our case ($D=6$):

-where $l$ is the path length of the black hole inside the Earth, $d$ is the mean diameter of the Earth, $M_0=1~$TeV.
-This velocity is usually much larger than the escape velocity.
+where $l$ is the path length of the black hole inside the Earth, $d$ is the diameter of the Earth, $M_0=1~$TeV.
+In case this velocity is smaller than the escape velocity $v_E$ one should take the latter as a trapping threshold.
 Note that $l/d$ equals $v_r/v$, the ratio of the radial (directed to the center of the Earth) speed to the total speed of the black hole; $v_r = (k/M)\cos\phi$, where $\phi$ is the angle between the direction to the center of the Earth and the transverse momentum, $-\pi/2<\phi<\pi/2$, the velocities are non-relativistic.
 Then the condition for the black hole to be trapped reads as:

 Thus, the fraction of the black holes that will be trapped (suppression factor) is given by:

 where the region $D(M_6,\phi)$ is given by the inequality (\ref{1}) and the total cross section $\sigma_{tot}(M_6)$ -- by the Eq. (\ref{2}).
 The values of the suppression factor are presented in Fig. \ref{3f} and the number of the black holes trapped inside the Earth for the integrated luminosity $L=10^4$~fb$^{-1}$ is plotted in Fig. \ref{4f}.